benders5e/benders5e/earthbender.md

 <!-- http://www.coyotesteel.com/assets/img/PDFs/weightspercubicfoot.pdf -->

 #### Metal Touch
 Beginning when you choose this specialization at 5th level, you can bend the small pieces of earth present in certain impure metals (alloys).
-You are able to bend such metal within touch range.
+You are able to bend such metal, of a quantity up to your earthbending capacity, within _touch_ range.
+You cannot bend metal that is being held, equipped, or carried unless the creature using it allows it.

 Your deep relationship with metal also grants you proficiency with smith's tools.
 <!-- this is a cool reference: https://dumpstatadventures.com/the-gm-is-always-right/making-tools-useful-in-5e-smiths-tools -->

-You can use metal instead of earth in any form you already know, increasing its chi cost by 1.
-Any changes in the form's behavior when using metal are marked in its description.

 #### Ranged Metalbending
 At 7th level, you learn to bend metal without touching it.
-You can bend metal as if it was earth (the same capacity and range restrictions apply to your metalbending as do to your earthbending).
-You cannot bend any metal that is being held, equipped, or carried.
+You can bend metal as if it was earth (the same capacity and range restrictions apply to your metalbending as do to your earthbending), substituting it for earth in any form you already know by spending an additional chi.
+Changes in the form's behavior when using metal, if present, are marked in the form's description.

 #### ?
 Beginning at 11th level, ...